MARLIN: Multi-Agent Reinforcement Learning Guided by Language-Based Inter-Robot Negotiation

+The system can be modelled as a partially observable Markov decision process $(\mathbf{S}, \mathbf{A}, \mathbf{O}, T, \Omega, \mathcal{R})$, where $\mathbf{A}=\{W,F,B,L,R\}$ denotes the discrete action set corresponding to waiting, forward, backward, left, and right movements.
+Each agent observes $o=(x,y,x_g,y_g)\in\mathbf{O}\subseteq\mathbb{Z}^4$, representing its current position and goal location.
+The reward function $\mathcal{R}:\mathbf{S}\times\mathbf{A}_i\rightarrow\mathbb{R}$ encourages progress towards the goal while penalising collisions, defined as $\mathcal{R}(i)=w\cdot\max(0,\frac{d_i}{D_i})-\rho$, where $d_i$ is the Manhattan distance between agent $i$ and its goal, $D_i$ is the initial distance to the goal, $w$ weights progress relative to penalties, and $\rho$ represents collision penalties.
 The environment consists of narrow corridors in which two agents cannot move past each other, and a way for the agents to either let the other pass or move around each other.
-Diagrams of the environments can be seen in \Cref{fig-env-diagrams}.
-The Symmetrical Two Slot Corridor (\Cref{fig-symmetrical-env}) is based on the environment used in~\cite{bettiniHeterogeneousMultiRobotReinforcement2023}.
+Diagrams of the environments can be seen in Fig.~\ref{fig-env-diagrams}.
+The Symmetrical Two Slot Corridor (Fig.~\ref{fig-symmetrical-env}) is based on the environment used in~\cite{bettiniHeterogeneousMultiRobotReinforcement2023}.
 This idea was expanded to other corridors for the rest of the environments.
 The goal of all environments is for the agents to swap positions from one end of the corridor to the other.
 The task was kept simple to aid in reproducibility.

-A feedforward Neural Network (NN) is trained to generate actions for each robot.
+A feedforward NN is trained to generate actions for each robot.